Jim Brown (soccer, born 1908)

-James Brown (December 31, 1908 – November 9, 1994) was a soccer player and coach who played as a Wing forward.
+James Brown (December 31, 1908 – November 9, 1994) was a soccer player and coach who played as an outside forward.
 Born in Scotland, he played for the United States men's national soccer team at the 1930 FIFA World Cup, scoring the only goal of the American team in their 6–1 semi-final loss to Argentina.
 He began his career in the American Soccer League before moving to England and then Scotland.
 After retiring from playing, he coached at the youth, senior amateur, and professional levels.
 He was inducted into the U.S. National Soccer Hall of Fame in 1986.

 Youth

 While born in Kilmarnock, Brown grew up in Troon, and became an apprentice riveter at the Troon Shipyard when he was 13.
 In 1920, his father deserted the family and moved to the United States.
 In 1927, Brown left Scotland to search for his father, settling in Westfield, New Jersey and finding work on the production floor of a metal box factory, where his riveting skills were handy.
 He was the oldest of four brothers, two of whom played professionally as goalkeepers: John earned a cap with Scotland and won the 1939 Scottish Cup with Clyde, while his youngest brother Tom played professionally in England for Ipswich Town.
 Their uncle Alex Lambie (husband of their mother's sister) was an imposing professional center-half and captain of Partick Thistle in the 1920s.